pascualmanuel/React-Bridge-WP/README.md

-# WP-React-Bridge
+# WP React Bridge

 _This README can also be read in [Spanish](README.es.md), [German](README.de.md), and [French](README.fr.md)._

 ## Description

-**WP-React-Bridge** allows you to easily integrate React applications into your WordPress site.
+**WP React Bridge** allows you to easily integrate React applications into your WordPress site.
 You can load your React application directly from the WordPress admin panel.

 ## Installation

 1. **Install the React Plugin**

    - Download the plugin from the repository.
-It is the zip file named [react-plugin](https://github.com/pascualmanuel/WP-React-Bridge/blob/main/react-plugin.zip).
+It is the zip file named [react-plugin](https://github.com/pascualmanuel/React-Bridge-WP/blob/main/react-plugin.zip).
    - Upload the plugin to your WordPress installation.
    - Activate the plugin from the WordPress admin panel.
 Upon activation, the plugin will automatically create and activate a blank theme called **WP React Bridge Empty Theme**.
 Additionally, the plugin will generate a sample page that should appear on the homepage of your site to verify that the plugin is functioning correctly.